 But before I can get too far in, I hear her calling out to me.
 She has already found me, and I have finally realized we were both looking for each other all along.
 Of course.
 When a string is pulled, whatever’s on the other side has to feel it eventually, even if it is countless miles or another reality away.
-Why would I want her so much if she did not in turn feel the same way of me?
+Why would I want her so much if she didn’t in turn feel the same way of me?
 Of this world?
 That’s it- she wishes to be summoned.
-Our dreams are two sides of a folded paper, only now being straightened, reformed into the complete whole it always truly was.
+Our dreams are two sides of a single sheet of paper, only now being folded, reuniting us into the complete whole we were always meant to be.
 This is my destination.
 This is my destiny.

 “Molly… goooo tooo bedddd….”

 I curse my own obsessed stupidity.
-That is not the divine call of Elopas, but rather the mocking tone of my mother Elaine, goofier than usual for some reason.
+That is not the divine call of Elopas, but rather the mocking tone of my mother Elaine, goofier than usual for some reason as she makes a bad impression of a vengeful Elopas-hating spirit.
 In shame, I decide to admit defeat for now and rest up to try again tomorrow.

 “Sorry.”
 I lie. “‘Night.”

 I slip on my crocs as I step out the door (guess what color they are) and follow Elaine to the car.
 “No, I don’t drive.
 Yes, I call my parents by their first names.
 No, it’s not out of spite.
 Yes, I do know you’re watching me.”
-I think to a fake audience in my head.
+I think to the fake audience in my head.
 I would be my own favorite character if I was in anything.
 Kinda wish I was in something.
 I mean, my thoughts could easily fill a book- no, a game script.
-If I could only code everything I thought automatically, I’d have a full series made every afternoon.
-Sure, it might not be any good, but I can think of a few people who might at least play it out of morbid curiosity.
+If I could only code everything I thought automatically, I’d have a full trilogy of groundbreaking immersive sims made every afternoon.
+Sure, they might not be any good, but I can think of a few people who’d at least play them out of morbid curiosity.
 My choice of music for the car ride is Clown Core and my choice of view is directly behind the car, watching things as we pass them.
-I try not to think too hard about how close we are to getting there.
-If this was a different route than usual, I wouldn’t know.
+I always try not to think too hard about how close we are to getting there.
+The only things that stand out to me on the way there are a sex shop and a few graveyards.
+If this was a different route than usual, I wouldn’t even know.

 Even then, it’s over in a second.
 After all, if I’m moving, my endless thoughts always seem to pass the time faster.
 But as soon as I’m sitting down, they drag it out to turn the hours into days.
 Not peaceful Sundays, but more like Mondays in a courtroom.
 A really loud courtroom.
 Full of pretentious lesbians with green hair who all look, and sound, exactly like me.